tmhn/Sparta/foundations/16-REST/README.md

 DELETE - Destroy the resource at this location
 ```

 Browsers can only send two of these verbs.
 GET and POST.
 When you type in a url and hit enter it is, by default, a GET request.
 If you type information in to a form and hit send it will usually send a POST request.
 But it can also be a GET request.
+This will be important in the node course.

 One thing you may have noticed from this is that using the verbs means that we can send a different verb to the same url to get a different response.
 One may show an object for example and the other may delete it.